Sbtd11335/AdMobUI/README.md

 AdMobUI works by overlaying an invisible [`NativeAdView`](https://developers.google.com/admob/ios/api/reference/Classes/GADNativeAdView) on top of a SwiftUI view given inside the `NativeAdvertisement` closure.

-Each element of the native ad provided to the closure can be annotated with the `nativeAdAnchor` modifier, which automatically aligns and sizes the transparent [`NativeAdView`](https://developers.google.com/admob/ios/api/reference/Classes/GADNativeAdView) overlay.
+Each element of the native ad provided to the closure can be annotated with the `nativeAdElement` modifier, which automatically aligns and sizes the transparent [`NativeAdView`](https://developers.google.com/admob/ios/api/reference/Classes/GADNativeAdView) overlay.

-Internally, `nativeAdAnchor` uses `anchorPreference` and `overlayPreferenceValue` to capture the bounds of the annotated elements, enabling the layout of [`NativeAdView`](https://developers.google.com/admob/ios/api/reference/Classes/GADNativeAdView) to be computed automatically.
+Internally, `nativeAdElement` uses `anchorPreference` and `overlayPreferenceValue` to capture the bounds of the annotated elements, enabling the layout of [`NativeAdView`](https://developers.google.com/admob/ios/api/reference/Classes/GADNativeAdView) to be computed automatically.

 ## Example